Consensys/web3js-eea/README.md

 ## Issues

-web3.js-eea issues are tracked in [Jira](https://pegasys1.atlassian.net/secure/Dashboard.jspa?selectPageId=10117) not GitHub.
+web3.js-eea issues are tracked in GitHub.
 See our [contribution guidelines](CONTRIBUTING.md) for more detail on searching and creating issues.

 ## Using